MathEXLab/PySPOD/tutorial3.md

 For this tutorial:

-- To download the required data from the ECMWF, create an account and follow the instructions [here](https://confluence.ecmwf.int/display/WEBAPI/Access+ECMWF+Public+Datasets) .
+- To download the required data from the ECMWF, create an account and follow the instructions [here](https://confluence.ecmwf.int/display/WEBAPI/Access+ECMWF+Public+Datasets).
+ A d etailed tutorial for downloading data can also be find in part 1

 - The complete Python script here [ERA20C_MEI_2D.py ](https://github.com/MathEXLab/PySPOD/blob/main/tutorials/climate/ERA20C_MEI_2D/ERA20C_MEI_2D.py)